25.5.12

 (not just an interesting idea)

-In this dream, I am driving in traffic.
-I climb in the back seat to get a better view of what just went past, a wider view of what is going on.
-In back I can neither steer nor break, I’m totally out of control. … and … everything is okay, it works out on its own just fine.
+In this dream, i am driving in traffic. i climb in the back seat to get a better view of what just went past, a wider view of what is going on.
+In back i can neither steer nor use the break, i’m totally out of control … + … everything is okay, it works out on its own just fine.

 The mind is so very loud when it is silent.